digital-work-lab/digital-work-lecture/01-drivers-of-change.md

 - The industrial revolutions and scientific management
 - The influence of more challenging competitive strategies
+- Facets of the digital revolution
-- The differences in organizational settings
+- Differences in organizational settings
 - Three approaches to thinking about the future of work

 <!--